thorstenMueller/Thorsten-Voice/README.md

 | thorsten_16khz | m      | de       | [8000](https://drive.google.com/drive/folders/1mpQCK5E_IqhcSurnYuGePJiJWL4ZL08z?usp=sharing) / [16000](https://drive.google.com/drive/folders/1tR6w4kgRS2JJ1TWZhwoFuU04Xkgo6YAs?usp=sharing) | [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/snakers4/silero-models/blob/master/examples_tts.ipynb) |

+# Public talks
+> I really want to bring the topic "OpenVoice" to a bigger public attention, so i am happy to be invited as a speaker on that.

+I have been part of a Linux User Group podcast about Mycroft AI and talked on my TTS efforts on that in May 2021.
+I'll publish a link to that talk when it's released to the public.

+In addition to that i was invited by [Yusuf](https://github.com/monatis/) from Turkish tensorflow community to talk on "How to make machines speak with your own voice" on june 2nd, 2021.
+This talk has been streamed live on Youtube and is available [here](https://www.youtube.com/watch?v=m-Uwb-Bg144&t=2303s).
+If you're interested on the showed slides, feel free to download my presentation [here](https://docs.google.com/presentation/d/1ynnw0ilKV3WwMSJHytrN3GXRiFr8x3r0DUimBm1y0LI/edit?usp=sharing)

 # Feel free to file an issue if you ...
 * have improvements on dataset